 The disadvantages of Boolean search only grew from there:

-- Boolean search returns are usually not prioritized, meaning that recruiters have to manually slog through piles of candidates profiles to rank them.
+4. Boolean search returns are usually not prioritized, meaning that recruiters have to manually slog through piles of candidate profiles to rank them.

 AI search beats Boolean search in head-to-head matchups